 Simon says game but with a winter twist.
 Have them all stand and remind them of the rules.
 If “Snowman says ____,” they do it.
 But if you just tell them to jump without saying “Snowman Says jump,” they have to freeze for 30 seconds.

-Some ideas to call out: hop, hop on one leg, jump, sit, stand, spin, dance, freeze, be a snowman, be a robot, touch their arm, nose, head, toes, etc. As you call it, make sure you randomly throw in directions without the “Snowman says.”
+Some ideas to call out: hop, hop on one leg, jump, sit, stand, spin around, dance, freeze, be a snowman, be a robot, touch their arm, nose, head, toes, high five a classmate, yell “My teacher is the best,” pretend that you’re a snowman, walk like a penguin, roar like a polar bear, hug yourself, clap hands, blow a kiss, etc.

 Snowman Bowling